drew3000/treacherous.tech/content/posts/no-fake-rainbows.md

 date: 2020-08-08T22:42:32+01:00
 tags: [happy to be wrong,]
 draft: false
-summary: "There's a tendency in among talks and really solid books outlining real systemic problems to tack on a sort of 'now, here's the good news' final chapter or post-script.
+summary: "There's a tendency in talks and really solid books outlining real systemic problems to tack on a sort of 'now, here's the good news' final chapter or post-script.
 Mostly, these undermine all the points that preceded it."
 tldr: "Sometimes there is no upside."

 ---